 If we fail to successfully increase our reserves, our future crude oil and natural gas production will be adversely impacted.
 We own or have access to a finite amount of oil and gas reserves, which will be depleted over time.
 Replacement of oil and gas production and reserves, including proved undeveloped reserves, is subject to successful exploration drilling, development activities, and enhanced recovery programs.
 Therefore, future oil and gas production is dependent on technical success in finding and developing additional hydrocarbon reserves.
 Exploration activity involves the interpretation of seismic and other geological and geophysical data, which does not always successfully predict the presence of commercial quantities of hydrocarbons.
 Drilling risks include unexpected adverse conditions, irregularities in pressure or formations, equipment failure, blowouts and weather interruptions.
 Future developments may be affected by unforeseen reservoir conditions, which negatively affect recovery factors or flow rates.
 Similar risks may be encountered in the production of oil and gas on properties acquired from others.
-In addition, replacing reserves and developing future production are also influenced by the price of crude oil and natural gas and costs of drilling and development activities, render certain development projects uneconomic or delay their completion, and result in negative revisions to existing reserves while increasing drilling and development costs could negatively affect expected economic returns.
+In addition, replacing reserves and developing future production are also influenced by the price of crude oil and natural gas and costs of drilling and development activities.
+Lower crude oil and natural gas prices may reduce capital available for our exploration and development activities, render certain development projects uneconomic or delay their completion, and result in negative revisions to existing reserves while increasing drilling and development costs could negatively affect expected economic returns.